Return to Index

 - Bone and tissue graft—Tissue from another part of your body is used as a base to promote regrowth of healthy gum, bone, or connective tissue.

 - Enamel matrix application—A special gel is applied to the tooth root to stimulate growth of healthy bone and tissue.

 - Dental implants—An artificial tooth is placed in the jaw to hold a replacement tooth or bridge.

-- Brush your teeth and tongue with fluoride toothpaste at least two times per day with soft bristles to control plaque growth
+- Brush your teeth and tongue with fluoride toothpaste at least two times per day

 - Floss your teeth once per day